tpr1992/notSpotify-backend/README.md

 - Semantic ui is used for styling as well as custom CSS.
 In order to use the app, users must have a valid Spotify Premium account, as well as have a local server running which can be found at (https://github.com/tpr1992/Mod-5-Project-Frontend).

 Please let me know if you have any suggestions or recommendations on how to better implement things as this project is a way for me to refine my skills.
-I will periodically update this over the coming months and as of today, Aug 2, 2019, this app is still currently a work in progress.
+I will periodically update this over the coming months and as of today, Sept 2, 2019, this app is still currently a work in progress.

 #######################################